Requirements

 Driving record should reflect prudence and maturity.
 License must not be in danger of being suspended.

-Reviewed on a case by case basis.
-However, there will be no visible tattoos located on the neck or above the neck and no body art such as gauges or facial piercings.
+There will be no visible tattoos located on the hand, neck or above the neck and no body art such as gauges or facial piercings.

 Criminal Justice Employees